Program customization

 Learning objectives1.
 Acquire new knowledge about personalized medicine and its future challenges

-4. Organize ideas and speak out
+4. Organize your ideas and speak up

 Number of hours14h